manyan-chan/Numpy-showcase/README.md

-# NumPy Expertise Showcase - Streamlit App
+# NumPy Showcase - Streamlit App

 This interactive web application, built with Streamlit and NumPy, serves as a practical demonstration of proficiency in various core concepts of the NumPy library.
 It allows users to explore and experiment with NumPy features in real-time through a user-friendly interface.